Ansi Agolli: Luzern

 After one season at his new club, he decided to move to another Swiss club, Luzern.
 Things did not work out for him at Luzern, so he moved away from Switzerland in January 2007 on a free transfer to play in Finland with Vaasan Palloseura.

 Vaasan Palloseura and return to Tirana

 At Vaasan Palloseura, Agolli made 33 appearances and scored one goal.
 In July 2008, he decided to move back on loan to his first club Tirana.
 Agolli was part of a very successful season at the club as Tirana finished top of the league, making 36 appearances and scoring five goals.

-Kryvbas
+Kryvbas Kryvyi Rih

 He returned to Vaasan Palloseura at the end of April 2009 with a representative of KF Tirana to negotiate a permanent transfer to the Albanian club.
 The clubs quickly reached an agreement and the transfer was finalised on 4 May.
 Suddenly at the beginning of July 2009 he moved to Kryvbas in the Ukraine Premier League for a big transfer fee, linking up with compatriots Ervin Bulku, Dorian Bylykbashi and Isli Hidi who were also members of the Albania national football team.
 Agolli made 13 appearances for the club.